Market Analysts see Ginkgo Bioworks Holdings Inc [DNA] falling to $2.50. Time to buy?

-Ginkgo Bioworks Holdings Inc [NYSE: DNA] traded at a low on Friday, posting a -6.14 loss after which it closed the day’ session at $1.07.
+Ginkgo Bioworks Holdings Inc [NYSE: DNA] gained 1.87% or 0.02 points to close at $1.09 with a heavy trading volume of 11272960 shares.
 The company report on March 12, 2024 at 7:01 AM that CDC Traveler-based Genomic Surveillance Program to Expand to Two New US International Airports in Miami and Chicago.

 Ginkgo Bioworks (NYSE: DNA), which is building the leading platform for cell programming and biosecurity, the Centers for Disease Control and Prevention (CDC), and XpresCheck, by XWELL, Inc. (Nasdaq: XWEL), a leader in the delivery of onsite pathogen screening, today announced they are expanding the CDC’s Traveler-based Genomic Surveillance program (TGS) to new collection locations at US international airports in Miami (MIA) and Chicago (ORD).

-The results of the trading session contributed to over 12959310 shares changing hands.
-Over the past one week, the price volatility of Ginkgo Bioworks Holdings Inc stands at 6.94% while the volatility over the past one month is 7.53%.
+The daily chart for DNA points out that the company has recorded -38.42% loss over the past six months.

-The market cap for DNA stock reached $2.17 billion, with 1.53 billion shares outstanding and 1.34 billion shares in the current float.
-Compared to the average trading volume of 22.60M shares, DNA reached a trading volume of 12959310 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 22.61M shares, DNA reached to a volume of 11272960 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about Ginkgo Bioworks Holdings Inc [DNA]?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DNA shares is $1.97 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DNA stock is a recommendation set at 3.14.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.